epoirierIRD/Somlit_rbr_toolbox/README.md

 ## Functionality

 - The code is based on pyRSKtools open source RBR python library to process the data
-- Custom functions have been developped to avoid opening Ruskin and reduce clicks when handling the .rsk files and detecting the SOMLIT days and profiles
+- Custom functions have been developped to avoid opening Ruskin and reduce clicks when handling the .rsk files and detecting the SOMLIT days and profiles.
 - Plots are to help the user choose between the down or the upcast which to save in the SOMLIT DB.

 ## Using the code